 I hadn’t been in a situation this uncomfortable for years.
-I was outnumbered, they were closing in.
+Outnumbered and they were closing in.
 I thought about dropping the shirt I was holding, but they were on me in a flash.

 “Shall I grab that in a medium for you?” one shop assistant asked, as the other started picking out matching pants.